apache/beam/learning/prompts/code-explanation/java/06_io_tfrecord.md

         Pipeline p = Pipeline.create(options);
 ```

-The `TFRecordIO.read` method is used to create a `TFRecordIO` object.
-The `from` method specifies the glob file pattern to read TFRecords from.
-The `withCompression` method specifies the compression type to use when reading the TFRecords.
-In this case, the compression type is set to `UNCOMPRESSED`.
-This means that the TFRecords are not compressed.
-This is the default compression type.
-The `apply` method is used to apply the transformation to the pipeline.
+The `TFRecordIO.read` method configures the TFRecord input operations.
+It specifies the file pattern for TFRecord files using the `from` method and defines the compression type as `UNCOMPRESSED` using the `withCompression` method. `UNCOMPRESSED` is the default compression type that ensures the TFRecords are read without compression.
+The `apply` method then applies the transformation to the pipeline.

 ```java
         p.apply(
                 "Read from TFRecord file",